-ERIC MATEOS

-Offensive Line

-Eric Mateos leads the Razorbacks' offensive line for the first time entering the 2024 season.

-Mateos is back in Fayetteville after most recently having served as the offensive line coach at Baylor for the previous three seasons.
+ERIC MATEOS Offensive Line Eric Mateos leads the Razorbacks' offensive line and enters his second season as the Arkansas offensive line coach in 2025.
+The Hogs' offensive overhaul in 2024 was impressive as the offense improved in nearly every statistic compared to 2023.
+Mateos' contribution to that overhaul was evident up front led by San Jose State transfer and left tackle Fernando Carmona, who earned All-SEC third team from the league's coaches.
+Carmona started all 13 games for Arkansas, earning SEC Offensive Lineman of the Week twice during the season to make him the first Hog O-lineman to earn the honor twice in a season since Ricky Stromberg in 2022.
+Mateos' recruiting work yielded three transfer starters, in addition to Carmona, Addison Nichols and Keyshawn Blackstock both started multiple games.
+Mateos also developed E'Marion Harris into a valuable piece of the line with the redshirt sophomore starting the first six games at left guard before starting the final seven games at right tackle.
+Redshirt sophomore Brooks Edmonson and true freshman Kobe Branham also benefitted from working with Mateos with both earning starting assignments in the AutoZone Liberty Bowl victory over Texas Tech that saw the Arkansas offense rack up 559 total yards, including a program bowl record 341 passing yards.
+For the season, the Razorbacks' offense finished 10th in the nation in yards per game averaging 459.5 yards per game and 11th nationally in yards per play with 6.58 yards per play, both good for fourth-best in a single season in program history.
+Arkansas eclipsed 600 total yards of offense in a school record three games with 687 yards vs. UAPB, 648 at Oklahoma State and 673 at Mississippi State.
+Mateos' offensive line paved the way for 34 rushing touchdowns - second-most in school history - while averaging 184.8 yards per game.
+Running back Ja'Quinden Jackson received a Second-Team All-SEC nod from the Associated Press after rushing for 15 scores and a team-high 790 yards.
+Mateos returned to Fayetteville after coaching the offensive line at Baylor for three seasons.
 Mateos served as now Head Coach Sam Pittman's graduate assistant for the Hogs from 2013-15 while Pittman was the team's offensive line coach.
 At Baylor, Mateos was named to Dave Campbell Texas Football's 40 under 40 list, honoring the top 40 assistant coaches in the state of Texas under the age of 40.
 Since 2014, Mateos has coached 13 NFL players including eight draft picks.
-BYU's Brady Christensen is the most recent after being selected in the third round of the 2021 NFL Draft by the Carolina Panthers.

-Mateos' 2022 veteran offensive line protected for one of the best offenses in Baylor history with the team's 34 rushing touchdowns ranking seventh in school history and the team's total offense of 5,380 yards ranking 10th.
+BYU's Brady Christensen is the most recent after being selected in the third round of the 2021 NFL Draft by the Carolina Panthers Mateos' 2022 veteran offensive line protected for one of the best offenses in Baylor history with the team's 34 rushing touchdowns ranking seventh in school history and the team's total offense of 5,380 yards ranking 10th.
 Baylor averaged 182.4 yards per game rushing to go along with 231.5 yards per game passing.
 Mateos' line also protected QB Blake Shapen, allowing him to be sacked only 22 times in 13 games.
-Center Jacob Gall and left tackle Connor Galvin each earned honorable mention All-America honors
+Center Jacob Gall and left tackle Connor Galvin each earned honorable mention All-America honors from Phil Steele with Gall picking up Best Offensive Lineman in Texas from Dave Campbell's Texas Football.
+Guard Grant Miller earned firstteam All-Big 12 from Pro Football Network and second-team honors from the Associated Press and Phil Steele.
+In 2021, Mateos' first offensive line paved the way for the best rushing attack in the Big 12 and 10th-best in the FBS running for

-THE MATEOS FILE

-BIRTHDATE: June 29, 1989

-HOMETOWN: Overland Park, Kan.